tldr-pages/tldr/pages/common/git-status.md

 `git status -sb`

 - Show the output in the long-format.
-This is a the default:
+This is the default:

 `git status --long`